 First things first!
 Grab a pen and some paper.
 I’m just kidding.
 Excel rules and no one wants to write by hand anymore.

 When developing a marketing plan for a long-term or short-term campaign, you need to establish what goals you want to reach and what’s your main focus.

 While some brands want to generate more sales, others want to generate leads, increase traffic and grow their community.
 Your own goals will help you shape your strategy.

 If you coordinate a long-term social media campaign, then you can set bolder goals to attain.
 In case you plan a marketing campaign for the release of a new product, then you will see the results sooner.

 2. Get to know your audience

-You cannot attract new followers if you don’t know what type of posts they like and what makes them engage.
+You cannot get started on your social media campaign plan without knowing your audience.
+Likewise, you cannot attract new followers if you don’t know what type of posts they like and what makes them engage.

 Making assumptions about your community will not help you have a successful campaign.

 You need to gather data about your audience and for this you should use a third-party analytics tool like Socialinsider.

 This way, you will see what types of posts have higher engagement, higher reach, gather more interactions, what is the best posting time and in what industry they are interested in.